I-use-IT/solar-cell/README.md

 ## Citing

-I appreciate your use of the "Solar Cell Simulation Framework", and ask that you appropriately cite the software in exchange for its open-source publication:
+I appreciate your use of the "Solar Cell Simulation Framework" and ask that you appropriately cite the software in exchange for its open-source publication:
 <br/>

 > Tobias Ried, "Solar Cell Simulation Framework", GitHub Repository: https://github.com/I-use-IT/Solar_Cell, 2022